gvwilson/sensibleadventures/bookster/bookster.md

 than her predecessor's was."
 Thomas caught himself.
 "Oh, but I forgot to ask.
 Exactly which of your many trades is this one studying?"

 Razi raised his eyebrows at Erileine.
-"I'm learning languages," Erileine said, feeling foolish.
-"I want to be a bookster some day."
+"I want to be a bookster some day," she said, feeling foolish.

 "Ah, how worthy.
 I'm sure Lady Kembe will find that valuable."